Overview

 Transport

-The distribution of transport energy consumption by mode has remained almost stable since 2000, road transport accounting for around 94%.
-Cars represent 56% of the sector's consumption and road freight transport (trucks and light duty vehicles) 33% in 2018.
+The energy consumption of transport has mainly increased until 2010.
+Its distribution by mode has remained almost stable since 2000, road transport accounting for around 94% (+2 points since 2000).
+Cars represent 54% of the sector's consumption and road freight transport (trucks and light duty vehicles) 36% in 2022.

 Figure 7: Transport energy consumption by mode